CoQ10 supplement benefit and

 I have had one such report regarding menstrual changes or a shift in cycles.
 See below

 A small but promising study found that it may help stop the nerve cell death that characterizes Parkinson's. disease.
 The study involved just 80 people.
 Half ate maple-nut flavored wafers containing various doses, half took a placebo for up to 16 months.
 By the study's end, the 23 patients on the highest daily doses had less decline in mental function, movement and ability to perform daily living tasks than the placebo group.
 Research has suggested that energy-supplying structures inside cells called mitochondria may be impaired in Parkinson's disease.
 Patients studied had early-stage Parkinson's and took a placebo or CoQ10 in doses of 300 milligrams, 600 mgs or 1,200 mgs daily.
-Their symptoms were evaluated for up to 16 months.
 By the eighth month, the 23 patients on the highest dose showed significantly less impairment than the others.
 Side effects, including back pain, headaches and dizziness, were mostly mild.

 Comments: I'm surprised these patients could tolerate these very high doses of CoQ10.
 I have had feedback from those using high doses that, in some people, there is excessive stimulant-like effect and high levels of alertness that may cause insomnia.